Thermodynamic instruments

-A thermodynamic instrument is any device which facilitates the quantitative measurement of thermodynamic systems.
-In order for a thermodynamic parameter to be truly defined, a technique for its measurement must be specified.
+A thermodynamic instrument is any device for the measurement of thermodynamic systems.
+In order for a thermodynamic parameter or physical quantity to be truly defined, a technique for its measurement must be specified.
 For example, the ultimate definition of temperature is "what a thermometer reads".
 The question follows – what is a thermometer?

-There are two types of thermodynamic instruments, the meter and the reservoir.
+There are two types of thermodynamic instruments: the meter and the reservoir.
 A thermodynamic meter is any device which measures any parameter of a thermodynamic system.
 A thermodynamic reservoir is a system which is so large that it does not appreciably alter its state parameters when brought into contact with the test system.

 Overview

 Two general complementary tools are the meter and the reservoir.
 It is important that these two types of instruments are distinct.
 A meter does not perform its task accurately if it behaves like a reservoir of the state variable it is trying to measure.
 If, for example, a thermometer, were to act as a temperature reservoir it would alter the temperature of the system being measured, and the reading would be incorrect.
 Ideal meters have no effect on the state variables of the system they are measuring.